Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Have you ever noticed that the plastic eggs that we buy at Easter time seem to multiply, substantially, from one year to the next?
-After a couple of years, were thinking of making plastic egg crafts with all the extras.
+After a couple of years, we're thinking of making plastic egg crafts with all the extras.
 The plastic eggs come in a huge variety of colors and sizes, and can be decoupaged, painted over or glued to, and transformed into a nice decorator item.
-I think that Ive found a nice variety of items made using the plastic eggs.

 1. Wobble Egg Ninjas